-The company is working to enhance its websites to ensure the provision of easy-to-understand information to a variety of gardeners.
-In addition, it began uploading videos to YouTube, with content not only ranging from product information videos to instructions on the preparation of diluents and how to read registration slips, but also including Garden Doctor TV, which covers cultivation methods for tomatoes or roses and other topics.
+Sumitomo Chemical Garden Products Inc. is working to enhance its websites to ensure the provision of easy-to-understand information to a variety of gardeners.
+In addition, it began uploading videos to YouTube, with content not only ranging from product information videos to instructions on the preparation of diluents and how to read registration slips, but also including Garden Doctor TV, which covers cultivation methods for tomatoes and roses as well as other topics.
 As for customer consultations, in addition to answering questions via telephone and email, from April 2020 the company began providing web content via the Garden DoctorTM AI, an AI image diagnostic tool that enables anybody to easily diagnose plant diseases and pests at any time.